zWolfrost/strindex/README.md

 It features various built-in features to help with translation, such as spellchecking & filtering strings by length and character set.

 ## Supported filetypes
-*Support for more filetypes is not planned.*
+*Support for more filetypes is possible, but not planned*

 - PE files (".exe", ".dll"...) *(direct pointers only!)*
 - Gamemaker data files ("data.win")
 - Unreal Engine localization files (".locres")